Demo Contact

 Business Service Catalogue

-The business view of a service catalogue provides a clear and concise overview of the IT services that directly support the business functions of an organisation.
-In practice, the business-facing service catalogue usually takes the form of an online self-service portal, but can also be much simpler, like a spreadsheet.
-This is a ‘shop front’ where customers of the service desk can browse and request services and products in an easy to understand format.
+The business view of a service catalog provides a clear and concise overview of the IT services that directly support the business functions of an organization.
+In practice, the business-facing service catalog usually takes the form of an online self-service portal, but can also be much simpler, like a spreadsheet.
+This is a ‘shop front’ where customers of the service desk can browse and request services and products in an easy-to-understand format.

-Here are some essential elements that should be included in a business view of a service catalogue:
+Here are some essential elements that should be included in a business view of a service catalog:

 Business Service Name: A clear and concise name for the business service.